dosyago/dn/README.md

 Save your browsing, then switch off the net and go to `http://localhost:22120` and switch mode to **serve** then browse what you browsed before.
 It all still works.

+**Note: you MUST close chrome before you run this.
+This will relaunch chrome.**

 ### Downloading the binary for your OS

 Get one from the [releases page.](https://github.com/dosyago/22120/releases)